 There will be several groups of students attending different colleges as part of our Link Course Program.
 These College links will take place on Mondays and Fridays.
 Whilst at College the students will be involved in a variety of activities, including Literacy and Numeracy.
 They will gradually feel more comfortable in the college environment and this will aid them in their transition from Alfriston to college in the future.
 The school will ensure that students are developing new skills and making progress whilst at college through close liaison with college staff who will report back regularly to school.

 A group of Post 16 students will take part in a range of practical activities to develop their Independent Living Skills.
 They will contribute ideas to discussions and then plan to make simple lunches each Friday.
 Girls will go shopping to buy ingredients, prepare the food and enjoy developing their social skills as they eat lunch with their friends.
 They will work in a team to clean and clear up the cookery room following their sessions.

-In years 10, 11 and Post 16 students are timetabled together on Tuesday and Thursday mornings.
-During this time, they work on a range of termly or half termly activities for which they can express a preference.
+In Years 10, 11 and Post 16 students are timetabled together on Thursday mornings.
+During this time, they work on a range of half termly units of work or activities for which they can express a preference.
 Some of these activities are accredited and some are unaccredited.
 For the accredited units the specifications used are BTEC Pre-vocational Study (Entry 1 and Entry 2) and BTEC Entry to Vocational Study (Entry 3).
 These specifications focus on the development of interpersonal, organisational and learning skills.
 The contexts used to develop these skills and therefore deliver the units include cooking, art, dance, sport and media studies.
 Non accredited units include collaborative work with other schools, colleges and community organisations.